Skip to content

 Upcoming Events

-Saturday, April 18th 1pm-3pm @ The Newtown Wellness Collective, Sandy Hook, CT
+Saturday, June 6th, from 6-8pm @ The Newtown Wellness Collective, Newtown, CT

-—> Click here to register (link coming soon!)
+—> Click here to register or copy and paste the link below!

 Past Workshop Live Venues